Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 Any whole number can be put in each slot, despite there being only 8 slots per entity.

 **What is this used for?**
-If you want to have different behavior from the same cause, use `SendNumber ENTITY_VARIABLE #`.
+If you want to have different behavior from the same cause, use `SendNumber VARIABLE #`.
 That `#` character should actually be a number, which refers to a variable slot.
 Whatever number is found within that slot will be sent.
 Then, the entity which receives the number (the entity who sent it) checks its functions.
 If it finds a cause `cause=OnReceiveNumber EQUAL_TO <the number sent>`, that function will run.